AdaCore/training_material/courses/fundamentals_of_ada/adv_280_low_level_programming.rst

 .. code:: Ada

    type Bitfield is array (Integer range <>) of Boolean;
+   pragma Component_Size (1);

-   V  : aliased Integer; -- object can be referenced elsewhere Pragma Volatile (V);  -- may be updated at any time
+   V  : aliased Integer; -- object can be referenced elsewhere pragma Volatile (V);  -- may be updated at any time

    V2 : aliased Integer;
-   Pragma Volatile (V2);
+   pragma Volatile (V2);

    V_A : System.Address := V'Address;
    V_I : Integer_Address := To_Integer (V_A);

    --  This maps directly on to the bits of V
    V3 : aliased Bitfield (1 ..
 V'Size);
-   For V3'address use V_A; -- overlay
+   for V3'Address use V_A; -- overlay

    V4 : aliased Integer;
-   --  Trust me, I know what I'm doing, this is V2
-   For V4'address use To_Address (V_I - 4);
+   --  Trust me, I know what I'm doing, this is V2 for V4'Address use To_Address (V_I - 4);

 --------------------
 Aliasing Detection
 --------------------

-* Aliasing happens when one object has two names
+* :dfn:`Aliasing`: multiple objects are accessing the same address

+   - Types can be different
-   - Two pointers pointing to the same object
+   - Two pointers pointing to the same address
-   - Two references referencing the same object
+   - Two references onto the same address
-   - Two variables at the same address
+   - Two objects at the same address

 * :ada:`Var1'Has_Same_Storage (Var2)` checks if two objects occupy exactly the same space
 * :ada:`Var'Overlaps_Storage (Var2)` checks if two object are partially or fully overlapping